topcoder-platform/autopilot-v6/README.md

    ```

 - **API Authentication Errors**: Ensure Auth0 credentials (`AUTH0_URL`, `AUTH0_CLIENT_ID`, `AUTH0_CLIENT_SECRET`, `AUTH0_AUDIENCE`) in your `.env` file are valid and not expired.

+- **ECS Deployment - Read-only Filesystem Error**: If the application fails to start in ECS with errors about creating a 'logs' directory:
+  - Ensure `NODE_ENV=production` is set in your ECS task definition
+  - Verify `ENABLE_FILE_LOGGING` is not set or is set to `false`
+  - Check that your ECS task definition is configured to collect logs from stdout/stderr

+- **Logging Issues**:
+  - **No log files in development**: Check that `ENABLE_FILE_LOGGING` is not set to `false`
+  - **File permission errors**: Ensure the application has write permissions to the `LOG_DIR` directory
+  - **Missing logs in production**: Verify your container logging configuration is collecting stdout/stderr output